Click here for a pdf version for printing.

 1916 Waterfront Dr., Iowa City, IA 52240

 Four Oaks is dedicated to its mission to help children become successful adults.
-Prevention programs include after-school programs, assisting with self-sufficiency, and in-home prevention.
-Community and school-based programs offer alternatives to the typical classroom, provide family therapy, incorporate skill-building for remedial services, and work toward safety and permanency for DHS families.
+Prevention programs include assisting with self-sufficiency, and in-home prevention.
+Community and school-based programs provide family therapy, incorporate skill-building for remedial services, and work toward safety and permanency for DHS families.
 Four Oaks also provides emergency shelter care and special needs adoption/family foster care.

 Free Lunch Program